What is Raoult’s law?

 The study of colligative properties has been one of the most advanced subjects of research in physical chemistry.
-The properties of solutions such as partial pressure and vapor pressure and their subsequent variation due to varying parameters have been a pivotal point for the developments in this field.
-Raoult’s Law gives us a quantitative relation between the partial vapor pressure of components present in vapor solution phase above a liquid solution and the mole fraction of that component in the solution.
+The properties of solutions such as partial pressure and vapour pressure and their subsequent variation due to varying parameters have been a pivotal point for the developments in this field.
+Raoult’s Law gives us a quantitative relation between the partial vapour pressure of components present in the vapour solution phase above a liquid solution and the mole fraction of that component in the solution.
 Raoult’s Law is defined as a solution that has one or more volatile liquids in it.

 Raoult’s law Equation

 P1 α x1

 Where P1o is the vapour pressure of component 1 in a pure state.